 The guidance seems quite clear, therefore, that the decision whether it will be a revenue or capital cost relates to the expected economic outcome rather than the technical functions of the website.

-If the website will directly generate sales, subscriptions, or advertising it will normally be regarded as creating an enduring asset and costs of developing, designing and publishing the website should probably be seen as capital expenditure.
+Design and build If the website will directly generate sales, subscriptions, or advertising it will normally be regarded as creating an enduring asset and costs of developing, designing and publishing the website should probably be seen as capital expenditure.

 However, if your website is redesigned and largely rewritten every year, it is difficult to see it as an “enduring asset”, so then the development costs could be written off against profit.